apurboroy7077/AR7Express_Frontend_Source_Code/DEVELOPER_NOTES.md

     3. Added Language Section in footer for Larger Screens.
 14. Date 21/1/2024, Sunday.
     1. Planned to Add Extra footer section for Larger Screens in Footer.
+    2. Added Some Setting to Toppicks.tsx and FashioninTrends.tsx for looking good in mobile devices.